Weliwatta Pattini Devalaya

 Waliwatta Pattini Devalaya

 Weliwatta Pattini Devalaya, also known as Weliwatte Pattini Kovil (Sinhala: වැලිවත්තේ පත්තිනි කෝවිල) is a Devalaya Shrine situated in Weliwatta village near the Kappina Walawwa Viharaya in Galle District, Sri Lanka.
-It has been dedicated to Goddess Pattini, the patron goddess of fertility and health.
+It is dedicated to Goddess Pattini, the patron goddess of fertility and health.

 The festival of the Devalaya is held annually on a grand scale during the Esala season (July-August).